maithili-k/iRODS-RDM-HPC-course/2-iRODS-icommands.md

 ## 5. Connecting to iRODS

 SURF offers iRODS hosting to several Universities and institutions.
 We will be using one of our test iRODS instances for this course for which we have created an iRODS account for each one of you.
-You will be remotely interacting with the iRODS system from the Lisa login node, however, you can do so from any other machine which has iCommands installed (e.g., Snellius or Spider at SURF, or your own laptop).
+You will be remotely interacting with the iRODS system from the Lisa login node, however, you can do so from any other machine which has icommands installed (e.g., Snellius or Spider at SURF, or your own laptop).

-Please if you have loaded the irods module in a previous tutorial/exercise, unload it:
+If you have loaded the irods module in a previous tutorial/exercise, please unload it:

 ```sh
 module unload iRODS-iCommands/4.3.0